 Myth #6: You Should Only Select Tenants With A High Credit Score

-Before we unpack this myth we need to understand how credit scores are calculated.
+Before we unpack this myth we need to understand credit scores.

-A persons credit score, also known as their FICO Score is calculated based on the following:
+A persons credit score also has a term FICO Score.
+FICO score is calculated based on the following:

 - Payment history